abhiyankhanal/product-app/README.md

 ## Simple Product App AWS SAM Template

 This AWS SAM (Serverless Application Model) template is designed to create a simple product application consisting of features to create, list, and delete products.
 The application utilizes AWS services such as DynamoDB for storing product data, Amazon S3 for storing images, AWS Lambda for serverless functions, and Amazon EventBridge for event-driven processing.
-Below is a detailed documentation of the template in Markdown format.

 <img width="706" alt="image" src="aws-architecture.png">